Message Size Limits & Serialization

 S3, GCS, or Azure Blob references decouple payload size from queue throughput.
 Generate pre-signed URLs.
 Publish only the URI and metadata.
 Inline chunking splits payloads into broker-compliant segments.
 Consumers must track sequence and correlation IDs.

 Reassembly requires stateful buffering or atomic writes.
-Apply compression before publishing. zstd or gzip reduces wire size significantly. zstd offers superior ratio-to-CPU trade-offs.
-Encryption and pre-compressed media yield minimal gains.
+Apply compression before publishing — zstd offers superior ratio-to-CPU trade-offs.
+Encryption and pre-compressed media yield minimal gains from additional compression.

 Idempotency keys prevent duplicate chunk processing.
 Consumers must validate sequence continuity before committing.
 Missing chunks trigger exponential backoff and alert routing.